ossobv/natsomatch/README.rst

 ☐  Small stuff:

 - Also count average message length.
-- Add a buffer for unique-ids so we can detect and error if were generating dupe unique ids.

 ☐  Check and fix behaviour on NATS/subscription disconnect/error.

 ☐  Check and fix behaviour on NATS/JetStream disconnect/error.

-☐  Consider whether we want to do any parsing so we can do filtering or better subject setting.

-- right now we parse the ``"section"`` from the attributes and can place that in the subject ``{section}``.

 -------------------